Resources for Teaching and Learning English in Infant and Primary Education

 From 9 a.m. to 12:30 p.m.

-In order to get a passing mark in this course (minimum total score 50/100), participants will be asked to complete four tasks, each of which is compulsory and contributes 25% to the total assessment mark.
+In order to get a pass mark in this course (minimum total score 50/100), participants will be asked to complete four tasks, each of which is compulsory and contributes 25% to the total assessment mark.
 A minimum score of 40/100 is required in each task to be considered complete.

 - A+ Project (2020).
 StandAPP and Speak up: the game is about to start.
 APAC ELT Journal, 92, 20-32